Written by Omar Sheppard

 How these objectives are achieved can vary from engagement to engagement, but it is imperative that the negotiator should gather and establish as much information as possible, such as:

-- Establish secure lines of communications to avoid exposure or disclosure by unauthorized parties or the criminal.
+- Establish secure lines of communications to avoid exposure or disclosure by unauthorised parties or the criminal.
 Be aware that the criminal may be monitoring a victim’s email and communications to understand how they are responding to the ransomware attack and ascertain if they are seeking outside help.
 Therefore, it is important to establish completely separate lines of communication outside of the compromised environment.

 - Identify variant, or the group, responsible to understand the group’s motives, ransoms, dispositions, techniques, negotiation style etc. Each ransom group will have a unique disposition and response to negotiation.
-Experienced negotiators build a catalogue of negotiation styles based on the groups they have dealt with in order to maximize the best possible outcome by reducing the ransom demand.
+Experienced negotiators build a catalogue of negotiation styles based on the groups they have dealt with in order to maximise the best possible outcome by reducing the ransom demand.
 Establishing the criminal’s history with re-extortion, exfiltration and their process in decryption and data deletion is also important.

 - Ascertain the extent of the need to pay the ransom.
 This is dependent on whether the victim is fortunate enough to be able to continue their operations and recover data via good backups.
 The risk of data exfiltration must always be considered because one could be dealing with a ransomware group known to exfiltrate data as part of its double extortion strategy.